Vita

 Books:

-Stever, G. (2021).
+>Stever, G. (2021).
 How do parasocial relationships with celebrities contribute to our development across the lifespan?
-In Shakleford, K. (Ed.) (in press).
-Real Characters: The Psychology of Parasocial Relationships with Media Characters.
+In Shackleford, K. (Ed.), Real Characters: The Psychology of Parasocial Relationships with Media Characters. (pp. 119-144).
 Fielding Graduate University Press.

 Publications (peer reviewed):